CO-PARENTING AFTER DIVORCE - LEVEL II

 Won’t attending with my co-parent cause us to have more conflict?

-- The class is highly structured, and the courts generally understand that you will be attending with your co-parent.
+- The class is highly structured.
 The group leaders are well trained in making sure the class is safe and participants behave appropriately.
-In our experience, co-parents are often initially reticent to attend with their co-parent.
-Early in the first class, many (not all) co-parents shift their focus from their conflict to working toward a business like relationship for the sake of their children.
+Early in the first class, many co-parents shift their focus from their conflict to working toward a business like relationship for the sake of their children.

 How much does it cost?

-- The cost is $375.
+- The cost is $375 per person.
 In some case, the cost may be lower if need can be demonstrated.

 What is the time commitment?